 Pre-Test Multi Choice Questions

-1. Gender identity can be best described as:
+Gender identity can be best described as:

-the outward expression of a person’s gender
+the outward expression of one’s gender

 a product of the sex assigned at birth